Before you arrive

 It is important to bring clothing suited for the weather: at James Madison University you will experience four distinct seasons.
 Average temperatures range from 0 degrees Celsius in January to 27 degrees Celsius in July.
 There is below-freezing weather and snow in winter and daytime high temperatures above 32 degrees Celsius in mid-summer.

 Although James Madison University has computers and printers for student use, it may be useful to bring your own computer and printer to use in your room or study areas.

 Bring your cell phone with you.
-In your welcome package along with your immigration document (I-20 or DS2019), there will be a CampusSIMs card that will allow you to configure your new sim card prior to leaving your country, so that you can use your phone as soon as you arrive in the U.S. Refer to this brief video on how it works and configure your plan.
+In your welcome package along with your immigration document (I-20 or DS2019), there will be a CampusSIMs card that will allow you to configure your new sim card prior to leaving your country, so that you can use your phone as soon as you arrive in the U.S.

 Your first days in the United States